emqx/blog/en/202009/building-modbus-based-iiot-app-with-neuron.md

 ### Use MQTT X subscribe to data for display

-Open the connected MQTT X, connect to the EMQ X Broker, subscribe to the above topic pubulished by EMQ X Neuron, and in MQTT X you will receive the value of 1 for 2D7WS in AlarmObj.
+Open the connected MQTT X, connect to the EMQX Broker, subscribe to the above topic pubulished by EMQX Neuron, and in MQTT X you will receive the value of 1 for 2D7WS in AlarmObj.
 After receiving these data, the client can display alarms on the application interface, and can also implement other business transformations through the business logic.

 ![image20200807165527066.png](https://static.emqx.net/images/5ef32b447681d675cd1644e8a68315a1.png)